wahrwolf/ba-thesis/chapters/600-discussion.md

 Overall, the generalizability seems to improve at the expense of specialized knowledge.
 The translation precision improves more than the comprehensibility.

-### language comparison
+### Language Comparison
 The comparison of the score change between the language pairs in figure \ref{} show two major differences.
 In the German-English pair, the performance of in the Europarl test set improved, while the performance in Czech-English decreased.
 This indicates that addition of prefix constraints actually helped the model in German-English to differentiate one more domain and build up special knowledge.

-The performance loss in the precision and comprehensibility on the domain sets in the Czech-English pair are higher and the improvement in the mixed data set smaller.
+The performance loss in the precision (BLEU score) and comprehensibility (METEOR score) on the domain sets in the Czech-English pair are higher and the improvement in the mixed data set smaller.

-\ref{} used multiple input languages to translate mixed domain content They showed that domain boundaries are differently strict in different language.
+\ref{} used multiple input languages to translate mixed domain content, and showed that domain boundaries are differently strict in different language. __Thus it can be assumed, that the selected languages differ in their domain boundaries. __ __check if this is BS__

-The results in figure \ref{} indicate that the domain differences in the selected data are more obvious in Czech-English than in German-English.
+This can be also seen in figure \ref{}, which indicates that the domain differences in the selected data are more obvious in Czech-English than in German-English.

 Overall the comparison shows that prefix constraints improve the translation comprehensibility and precision whenever the domain membership is not expressed clearly through structural differences.
-Since the structural key features can differ distinctly in languages the prefix constraint impact is not always predictable.
+Since the structural key features can differ distinctly in languages the impact of prefix constraints impact is not always predictable.
-My results indicate that those domain feature appear more distinct in Czech-English and therefore in distant pairs than in English-German or related pairs.
+My results indicate that those domain feature appear more distinct in Czech-English and therefore in distant language pairs than in related pairs.
-However, additional research is needed to prove this for the pairs and in general.
+However, additional research is needed to prove this for other language pairs and in general.

 ## Limitations
-During my training I ran into a few issues, that might have an impact of my interpretation and the gathered results.
+During my training I ran into a few issues, that might have had an impact on my results and interpretation.

 ### The relatedness of English-Czech and English-German and the generalization for the distance between languages
 In my testing I used Czech and German as languages that origin from different language families.
-However they are still related and closer to English as Japanese or Chinese.
+However, they are still related and are closer to English as for example Japanese or Chinese.
-The results need to be verified with more data from the pairs.
+The results need to be verified with more data from these language pairs.
-The indication described in the \ref{langauge comparison} needs to be evaluated on more language pairs.
+Also only two language pairs were tested and the indication described in the \ref{langauge comparison} needs to be evaluated on more language pairs in the future.

 ### The domain Selection and the Corpus Metrics
-I used only three domains and compared very simple metrics on the corpora.
-My indication \ref{langauge comparison} and observation in \ref{prefix constraint} based upon the differences between the domains.
+I used only three domains and compared very simple metrics on the corpora, and my indication \ref{langauge comparison} and observation in \ref{prefix constraint} based upon these differences between the domains.
 To increase the confidence in my results I suggest evaluating the same metrics on more domains.
 More complex metrics could be used to review my data and prove the described relationship.

 ### Hyper Parameter Selection and Optimization
 I ran only one round of hyper parameter optimization and compared only a few parameters and values.
-My trainings curves show typical aspects of a succesfull training, but better configurations may exist.
+My training curves showed typical aspects of a succesfull training, but better configurations may exist.
 This can be examined by rerunning the optimization with more configurations.

 ### Better Performance of the distant Language Pair
 In my results the absolute score in all metrics was higher for Czech-English.
 This does not affect my comparison, since my discussion interpreted only the relative change on the scores.
-On top of that, as \ref{} explained, the scores does not represent the overall translation capabilities and are only comparable between the same language and the same corpus.
+On top of that, as \ref{} explained the scores do not represent the overall translation capabilities and are only comparable within the same language and the same corpus.
-In my training the Czech-English models ran for 10% more steps, since the corpora splits were slightly different than in the German-English corpora.
+In my training the Czech-English models ran for 10 % more steps, since the corpora splits were slightly different than in the German-English corpora.
 However, as discussed in \ref{} the overall key metrics were similar and the models were trained on the same number of epochs.
 As mentioned in the limitations \ref{} the parameter selection may not have included the best model.
-I suggest to use an exact alignment for all three languages and the training with additional trainings configuration to prove this point beyond a doubt.
+I suggest to use an exact alignment for all three languages and the training with additional training configurations to further support this hypothesis. __welche genau? nocheinmal nennen__

 ## Perspective
 Based on my results it would be interesting to evaluate the following aspects